NSSC Investors Have Opportunity to Lead Napco Security Technologies, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-2, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Napco Security Technologies, Inc. ("Napco" or the "Company") (NASDAQ: NSSC).
+LOS ANGELES, Oct.
+6, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Napco Security Technologies, Inc. ("Napco" or the "Company") (NASDAQ: NSSC).

 Class Period: November 7, 2022 – August 18, 2023